Director and Founder of CoreStory

 License and Affiliations

-• NYS Licensed Social Worker, #106838
+• NYS Licensed Clinical Social Worker, #095039

-Harry Barandes, LMSW
+Harry Barandes, LCSW

-Our work together would thus be a creative and collaborative effort to bring into greater focus the various elements that shape your experience so that you can feel empowered to claim full authorship of your story, identify and fortify your strengths and sense of hope, build new skills where necessary, and enhance your capacity to cope with and overcome the challenges you face.
+Our work together would be a creative and collaborative effort to bring into greater focus the various elements that shape your experience so that you can feel empowered to claim full authorship of your story, identify and fortify your strengths and sense of hope, build new skills where necessary, and enhance your capacity to cope with and overcome the challenges you face.

 Education